Click photos to enlarge.

 High performance direct ignition coils (ignition coil is built into the spark plug cap) reduce weight while iridium spark plugs and high-output magneto deliver increased spark energy.

-New design Aluminium Deltabox frame has been designed to offer an optimized rigidity balance to maximize handling performance.
+Aluminium Deltabox frame has been designed to offer an optimized rigidity balance to maximize handling performance.
 This frame is very rigid or stiff at the head pipe, engine mounts and swingarm pivot point.
 In other areas, material has been carefully removed to allow “tuned flex”.
 Finished in black, this frame boasts a compact 1415mm (55.7″) wheelbase.
 The swingarm pivot location has been optimized to minimize the chain tension effect under hard acceleration, providing more stable handling.
 The engine is a fully stressed chassis member to maximize handling.
 Stability, a key to great handling, is unsurpassed while the ability to hold a line under hard acceleration is excellent.
-This frame features a mix of gravity cast (head stock & front engine mounts & swingarm pivot area), CF die cast (outer tank rails) and aluminium panels (inner tank rails).
+This frame features a mix of gravity cast (head stock & front engine mounts & swingarm pivot area), CF (controlled filling) die cast (outer tank rails) and aluminium panels (inner tank rails).
 Each of these aluminium parts has different flex characteristics in order to provide the rigidity balance the engineers desired.

-The engine mounting location in the new aluminium frame is different than previous R1 models.
+The engine mounting location in the aluminium frame is different than previous R1 models.
 The engine incline (9 degrees) and location (12mm forward) has been changed to improve the weight balance, front to rear weight ratio and the centre of gravity.

-New, detachable magnesium CF die cast rear subframe reduces weight.
+Detachable magnesium CF die cast rear subframe reduces weight.
 The detachable design allows rear shock access and is less costly to repair if accidentally damaged.

 Brembo radial pump master cylinder with 16mm piston is a direct GP race innovation.
 The lever is adjustable for various hand sizes.